Mosai/workshop/README.md

 Experimental code coverage reports are available for shells that support the rich stack traces.

-This is an excerpt from the `$ bin/posit cov test/` output:
+This is an excerpt from the `$ bin/posit cov ksh test/` output:

 ```
 -	posit_run ()